turingschool/mod-0-project-fe/section2/README.md

 Read/watch one or both of the following:

 - This [2-part blog post series](https://blog.mindsetworks.com/entry/how-having-a-growth-mindset-can-help-you-learn-to-code) discusses how having a growth mindset is helpful when learning to code, and how coding promotes a growth mindset!
 - This [video interview](https://dev.to/hackflix_dev/how-to-hack-a-growth-mindset-b1g) where an experienced Front End engineer discusses learning about the concept of Growth Mindset and how that's changed how she sees her work and career.
 (The first 7 minutes are intros and a discussion on Developer Relations.
-After that, the conversation about Growth Midnset begins.)
+After that, the conversation about Growth Mindset begins.)

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.

 - What are two points from the article or video that either resonated with you, or were brand new to you?

+*** A Growth mindset asks the question "What do I need to learn to overcome this obstacle?"
+It allows me to focus on what to learn instead of panicking when I don't know something.***
+*** I can always learn.***
+*** Don't compare myself to others.
+Track my own progress (where I am today vs. where I was a year ago for example).***

 - In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?

+*** I currently demonstrate a growth mindset by being willing to learn from my mistakes.
+I demonstrate a fixed mindset when I think that I already know a subject and don't open up to asking questions about things that I am struggling with.***

 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?

+*** I've spent years in the Accounting field.
+Even though there was a learning curve, it seemed to get easier along the way.
+Even with years of experience, there are times when I don't understand what to do.
+It was hard at some point for me to do the Accounting.***

 ## Part B: Conditionals